“Three things in human life are important: the first is to be kind; the second is to be kind; and the third is to be kind.”

-Meanwhile, parents privately gossip that certain children are “just mean,” and that other children are “strange” …etc. The problems with this are manifold.
+Meanwhile, parents gossip about other people's children.
+The problems with this are manifold.
 To begin with, when children hear their parents' negative attitudes towards other children, they can tend to adopt them.
-Also, when parents gossip about other people’s children, they give the message to their own children that gossiping about those same children—and gossiping in general—is acceptable.
-Furthermore, in some cases, the gossip parents spread about children can do more damage than even what children do to each other.
+Also, it gives the message that gossiping about those same children—and gossiping in general—is acceptable.
+Furthermore, in some cases, the gossip parents spread about children can do more damage than what children do to each other.
 One mother whose daughter was targeted at school told me that another parent started such a pervasive rumor about her daughter that it even followed her to a different school across town, robbing her daughter of the chance to have a fresh start at a new school.

 Perhaps most importantly, unaddressed “mean” behaviors are harmful.
 When parents write them off by saying that “some kids are just mean,” or "kids will be kids," rather than advocating for the children who are harmed by them, targeted children continue to be victimized and left without adult support, while children who are “just mean” are rewarded with social status.
 Instead of each incident of unkindness providing an opportunity for children to be guided in learning social and emotional skills, “mean” behaviors proliferate, and a school culture of unkindness is created.